declare-lab/Emma-X/README.md

 python experiments/robot/bridge/run_bridge_eval.py
 ```

-## Generate GCOT Dataset
+## Generate Grounded CoT Dataset
-To generate the GCOT dataset for other datasets, please check [GCOT](./GCOT/README.md)
+To generate the Grounded CoT dataset for other datasets, please check [Grounded CoT](./GCOT/README.md)

 ## Acknowledgements
 This codebase is built on top of the [OpenVLA](https://github.com/openvla/openvla/) framework